When Protesters Misbehave, Who Pays for Campus Security?

 In effect, University policy punishes groups that engage in the civil dialogue that the administration purports to support and gives a pass to groups that treat others with rudeness and disrespect.

 The Jefferson Council reimbursed the University for event security for nearly two years without giving it much thought.
-We notified the University Police Department and the Office of Student Affairs of upcoming speakers we were sponsoring in conjunction with student clubs, worked with them to assess the risk of disruption, and acceded to their judgment about how many university employees and/or contracted security personnel would be required.
+We notified the University Police Department (UPD) and the Office of Student Affairs of upcoming speakers we were sponsoring in conjunction with student clubs, worked with them to assess the risk of disruption, and acceded to their judgment about how many university employees or contracted security personnel would be required.
 We found these university officials to be professional and genuinely committed to protecting peoples’ freedom of speech — and freedom to listen.

 We assumed the existence of a level playing field in which everyone was treated the same.
-It was only when we started receiving large bills from the Finance Department that we found out otherwise.
+It was only when we started receiving large bills from the finance department that we found out otherwise.
 Given our unhappy experience with the Abigail Shrier event, for which we were stuck with that $7,847 bill, we wondered how the University handled the billing for the Students for Justice in Palestine (SJP) rally the very next day.

-The SJP rally on near the Rotunda just three days after Hamas’ horrific October 9 attacks on Israel assuredly warranted University Police Department (UPD) watching.
+The SJP rally on near the Rotunda just three days after Hamas’ horrific October 9 attacks on Israel assuredly warranted the UPD’s attention.
 Emotions were running high nationally and internationally.
-The SJP chapter at UVA was affiliated with a national organization widely believed to be funded by radical Muslim groups.
+The SJP chapter at UVA was affiliated with a national organization widely believed to be funded by radical groups.
 Antisemitic incidents were on the rise.
 As it happened, while the rhetoric was inflamed, the event itself was peaceful.
 Still, given what they knew in the run-up to the event, UPD was fully justified in assigning police officers to the event.

-We submitted a Freedom of Information Act (FOIA) request to find out how much that rally and a subsequent one cost.
+We submitted a Freedom of Information Act request to find out how much that rally and a subsequent one cost.
 Here is the answer we received: “Security expenses incurred for the October 12, 2023 rally amounted to $11,422.13.
 Security expenses incurred for the October 25, 2023 rally amounted to $6,971.25.”

 We also asked for copies of any bills submitted to SJP to reimburse the University for those expenses.
 The response: “The University has no records responsive to your request.”